 The Philippine downstream oil industry is dominated by three major oil companies: the Company, Shell and Chevron, which, based on Company estimates based on its internal assumptions and calculations and industry data from the DOE for the year ended December 31, 2015, together constituted 65.2% of the Philippine market based on sales volume.
 Deregulation has seen the entry of more than 200 other industry market participants, rendering the petroleum business more competitive.
-The Company, with total crude oil distillation capacity of 180,000 barrels per day, and Shell, with total crude oil distillation capacity of 110,000 barrels per day, are the only industry market participants which operate petroleum refineries in the country.
+The Company, with total crude oil distillation capacity of 180,000 barrels per day, and Shell, with total crude oil distillation capacity of 110,000 barrels per day, operate the only petroleum refineries in the country.
 The rest of the industry market participants are importers of finished petroleum products or purchase finished petroleum products from other market participants in the local market.
 In the Philippines, the Company competes with other industry market participants on the basis of price, product quality, customer service, operational efficiency and distribution network, with price being the most important competitive factor.
 Providing total customer solutions has increased in importance as consumers became more conscious of value.

 The Company participates in the reseller (service station), industrial, LPG and lube sectors through its network of service stations, terminals and depots, dealers and distributors throughout the Philippines.
 In the reseller sector, competition is most dynamic among the major firms, as seen through the construction of service stations by Shell, Chevron, Total Philippines, Phoenix Petroleum, Seaoil and other new participants in major thoroughfares.
+The Company has approximately 2,220 retail service stations as of June 30, 2016 representing approximately 29% of the country's total gasoline station count of about 7,680, reaching more customers throughout the Philippines.
 The small market participants continued to grow, with station count increasing from 695 in 2001 to approximately 3,710 stations as of June 30, 2016.
 Participants in the reseller and LPG sectors continue to resort to aggressive pricing and discounting in order to expand their market share.
 The number of major LPG importers in the Philippines increased from three, prior to deregulation, to about seven, with new entrants having more flexible and bigger import receiving capacities.
-Although the Company is the biggest participant in the Philippine LPG sector, one of the new participants in this sector, Liquigaz, had a substantial market share of 27.9% for the year ended December 31, 2015 pursuant to Company estimates based on its internal assumptions and calculations and industry data from the DOE.
+Although the Company is the biggest participant in the Philippine LPG sector, one of the new participants in this sector, Liquigaz, had a substantial market share of 27.9% for the year ended December 31, 2015 pursuant to Company estimates based on its internal assumptions and calculations and industry data from the

+DOE.
 In the industrial sector, the major market participants continue to invest heavily in order to increase their market share and tap new markets.
 In the lubricants sector, intense competition among over 50 brands, including global brands such as Castrol, Mobil, Shell and Caltex, continues.
 Brands compete for limited shelf space, which has led to the penetration of previously unutilized markets, such as auto-dealerships in malls.